 REBLOZYL® (luspatercept-aamt) logo

 Anemia is usually treated with red blood cell (RBC) transfusions.
-People with BT are either:

 • Transfusion dependent (TD): rely on transfusions